avra911/m2onk8s/GUIDE.rst

   ./application/
   ./etc/

-.. insight:: I have found heavy resistence to changing server software (such as the PHP or NGINX version) on manually managed servers.
+.. insight:: I have found heavy resistance to changing server software (such as the PHP or NGINX version) on manually managed servers.
 Upgrading these packages brings a host of new risks, including in the case of one PHP upgrade, changing from listening on a TCP port to socket.
 It is impossible to automatically provision without keeping things in version control, thus: we keep things in version control.

 Creating a build pipeline
 -------------------------